Southern Vermont Weekend Getaway: Small Towns & Hidden Gems on Route 30

 Ride the West River Trail

-The West River Trail is a beautiful scenic path suitable for walkers, bicycles, and cross-country skis.
-More than 130 years ago, it was laid with a narrow-gage track on a 36-mile route between Brattleboro and Londonderry.
+The West River Trail is a beautiful scenic path suitable for walkers, bicyclists, and cross-country skiers.
+More than 130 years ago, it was laid with a narrow-gauge track on a 36-mile route between Brattleboro and Londonderry.

 While the West River Trail is not completely connected (yet), two sections can be used for recreation — almost 18 miles between South Londonderry and Townshend and six miles between Brattleboro and Dummerston.
 Note that a few sections around Ball Mountain Lake and Dam are suitable for foot traffic only.